flyingcircusio/doc/src/guide/api/types.md

 : *read-only, primary key*

-  The name of the project the permission is granted.
+  The name of the resource group the permission is granted.
   Applies to child projects as long as the child resource group does not define any other permission.